 Let me ping the internet to see, whether I can reach the internet or not, so type the key 7 and enter the IP address that wanted to ping.

 And we can reach the internet VIA the WAN interface.

 6. Setup the client machine.

 I have a Centos 8 and Linux mint configured in the VMware workstation; I will be using it as a client machine to test the end user connectivity on the PfSense LAN side.

-Remember we have configured PfSense LAN side interface as VMNet2, go to the client operating system in VMware workstation and right click on it and click on settings, add them to be part of VMnet3.
+Remember we have configured PfSense LAN side interface as Host-only network, go to the client operating system in VMware workstation and right-click on it and click on settings, add client VM to be part of Host-only network.

 Once the LAN side of the PfSense connected to the client operating systems, it should start getting IP addresses from the PfSense DHCP server on the LAN.